chrisking/PersonalizePOC/README.md

 ### Cleaning Up

-If you want to delete all the resources created in your AWS account while following along with these notebooks, please see the `Clean_Up_Resources.ipynb` notebook in the `extra` folder.
+Finished with the POC?
+If you want to delete all the resources created in your AWS account while following along with these notebooks, please see the `04_Clean_Up_Resources.ipynb` notebook.
+It will help you identify all of the Personalize resources deployed in your account and shows you how to delete them.